Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Related work and novel contributions

 holding with probability at least $1-\delta$ over $\S_i \sim \D_i^{m_i}, \Tilde{S}_i \sim \D_i^{\Tilde{m}_i}$.
 The simplified bound~\eqref{eq:client_level_guarantee_qstar} removes the explicit dependence on $Q_i$ and is tighter than the generic bound per~\eqref{eq:client_level_guarantee}.

 In the rest of this paper, we assume that clients utilize $Q^*_i$ whenever the privacy requirement of Theorem \ref{theo:client_level_bound} is satisfied.
-This is a mild assumption bearing into mind that the family of Gibbs posteriors (for different choices of $\ell$ and $\beta$) encompasses the Bayes posterior.
+To highlight the generality of our approach, we note that Bayesian inference is a subcase of the assumed setup.